 To conclude, we can all agree that college life brings a welcome break from high school’s dullness, especially those long and tiresome classes on mostly dull subjects.
 However, while it is lovely to have your share of fun in college, attending classes daily is also important because it can help you earn your credits and achieve success and help you build and prepare yourself for your future life as a worker.

-On the other hand, attending classes daily has many other advantages.
+On the other hand, attending classes daily has many different advantages.
 You can also meet new friends, have fun with your friends while being seated on the backbenchers, and get in touch with others who might have access to educational material and study resources.
 Furthermore, studying with friends and classmates can help you clear your assignments and examinations more confidently.
 Finally, sharing insights and practical advice with friends and others will also benefit you.